 Description of application vulnerability

 Interfacing with hardware, other systems and protocols often requires access to one or more bits in a single computer word, or access to bit fields that may cross computer words for the machine in question.
-Mistakes can be made as to what bits are to be accessed because of the endianness of the processor (see below) or because of miscalculations.
+Mistakes can be made as to what bits are to be accessed because of the endianness of the processor (whether the highest order bit is called bit 0 or bit n) or because of miscalculations.
 Access to those specific bits may affect surrounding bits in ways that compromise their integrity.
 This can result in the wrong information being read from hardware, incorrect data or commands being given, or information being mangled, which can result in arbitrary effects on components attached to the system.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31] 147, 154 and 155
+JSF AV Rules [24] 147, 154 and 155

-MISRA C[35]: 1.1, 6.1, 6.2, and 10.1
+MISRA C [29]: 1.1, 6.1, 6.2, and 10.1